timothyclifford/resume/README.md

 - Pairing with development teams
 - Monitoring systems

+## Technologies

+Comfortable across the full stack, in the last few years have been more active building backend services and infrastructure.

+Not religious about languages or frameworks, prefer to use the right tool for the job and ideally not reinventing the wheel.

 ## Certifications

 - Kubernetes Administrator
 - AWS Solution Architect
 - Data Analyst Nanodegree

-## Computer languages

-Try not to get stuck on languages or frameworks, prefer using the right tool for the job.

-Can pick up most technologies people throw at me, just don't ask me to make a website look nice in IE8.

-## Human languages
+## Languages

 - English native
 - German B2